 The brief was to create a light, open, and efficient living space and kitchen within a small apartment which was dark and divided.

-We defined three areas within a broken plan arrangement, to accommodate dining, cooking and a small sitting area.
-To do this we removed the old rear walls of the building and replacing them with steel beams and columns.
+We defined three areas within an open plan arrangement, to accommodate dining, cooking and a small sitting area.
+To do this we removed the old rear walls of the building and replaced them with steel beams and columns.
 The kitchen and living room pivot around the new dining space within a new side extension.

 This space with its gridded timber lantern becomes a bright new centre for the home.
 The dining space is lined with timber shelves for storage and a window seat integrated at the end gives a place to sit and look over the garden.